bwpge/smb-rs/crates/smb-msg/README.md

 See the documentation of the crate for more information.

 Configure the features to your use case: use `server`, `client`, or `both`.

+## Documentation Note

+Documentation for most of the structures in this crate is based on the official Microsoft documentation, and is vibe-documented accordingly (you can see the instructions in `.github/copilot-instructions.md` :)).

+My tip for those who want an advanced, in-depth understanding of the SMB2 protocol - open up the official MS-SMB2 documentation from Microsoft, and read it alongside the code and documentation here.
+Most structs are named properly and are easily mappable to the official documentation, so you can get a deep understanding of the protocol that way.

+## Code Generation

+See the `smb-dtyp-derive` crate for more information about the code generation proc-macros used in this crate.